ynikitenko/yarsync/docs/yarsync.1.md

 This operation is safe and will not affect existing files (including configuration files in an existing repository).
-Alternatively, run **init** inside an empty directory and add files afterwards.
+Alternatively, run **init** inside an empty directory and add files afterward.
 To complete the initialization, make a commit:

     yarsync commit -m "Initial commit"